A visual tool for creative teams to plan, present, communicate and share the collection

 With a keyboard shortcut (cmd + k), users can easily show or hide the browser, and focus on the work on the board.

-Keyboard shortcut to quickly hide/show article browser
+Keyboard shortcut to quickly hide/show browser combining best of both worlds

 The keyboard shortcut and the quick hide/show mechanism allows users to have complete focus on whatever phase they’re in.